Deschutes County Sheriff's Office Search and Rescue (DCSOSAR)

 The unit consists of general volunteers and a number of specialty teams, including swiftwater rescue, mountain rescue, winter search, medical evacuation, water operations and canine search.
 Additional teams include Incident Management, Air Operations, tracking and an internal horse team, separate from Posse assets.
 All members are trained in Wilderness First Responder as a minimum; other volunteers are EMT-certified, including Paramedic.
 Those medical team members operate under the direction of a Physician Advisor from St. Charles Medical Center-Bend.

 These volunteers come from all walks of life, including retired teachers, physicians, corporate executives, engineers, chemists, bankers and business owners.
 When a call comes in, these volunteers often respond from work to deploy to the field.
 The volunteers have their own non-profit corporation, SAR Foundation, dedicated to raising funds for equipment and the overall needs of the volunteer unit.
 Support for the volunteers comes from the Sheriff in the form of logistical support, facilities, vehicles, and an annual budget for training and equipment.

-During the year, DCSO SAR completed 128 SAR Missions and conducted 444 SAR trainings.
-DCSO has averaged 132 SAR missions each year for over the past three years.
-SAR missions completed in 2019 include:
+During the year, DCSO SAR completed 99 SAR Missions and conducted 393 SAR trainings.
+DCSO has averaged 118 SAR missions each year over the past three years.
+The majority of SAR missions completed in 2021 were from the following categories:

-Across those various missions, and in support of DCSO SAR activities, the volunteer members donated 32,990 hours in 2019.
-The national per hour rate for volunteers in 2019 was $25.43, meaning those dedicated volunteers donated a return of time and talent of $838,935.70 to the local community!
+Across various missions and in support of DCSO SAR activities, the volunteer members donated 24,343 hours in 2021.
+The national per hour rate for volunteers in 2021 was $28.54, meaning those dedicated volunteers donated a return of time and talent of $694,749.00 to the local community.